yash1337/Project-Site-Scraper/README.md

 ### V1

 This is basic web-scraper for getting the CSE 260 files.
-This script returns all the Lecture Notes and Homework Assignments pdfs.
+This script returns all the Lecture Notes, Homework Assignments and Sample Test pdfs.

 **For advanced users:**